Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Ego-Motion Estimation

+A fusion approach is proposed by \citet{Leutenegger2013RSS} in order to take advantage of the complementary nature of visual and inertial cues.
+They use a non-linear optimization approach and integrate IMU measurements with reprojection errors into a joint cost function.
+Similarly, \citet{Usenko2016ICRA} also propose a joint visual-inertial SLAM method.
+However, they present a fully direct method based on \citep{Engel2015IROS} that estimates geometry from semi-dense depth maps in contrast to sparse key points.

-\boldparagraph{Environmental Changes} A major challenge in SLAM are changes in the environment that might not be represented by a map.
-To alleviate this problem, \cite{Levinson2007RSS} create a map only consisting of features that are very likely to be static.
-Using 3D LiDAR they retain only flat surfaces and obtain an infrared reflectivity map of overhead views of the road surface.
-The map is then used to locate a vehicle with a particle filter in real-time. \cite{Levinson2010ICRA} extend this work considering maps as probability distributions over environment properties instead of a fixed representation.
-Specifically, every cell of the probabilistic map is represented as its own Gaussian distribution over remittance values.
+\boldparagraph{Environmental Changes} Changes in the environment that might not be represented in the map are a major challenge in SLAM. \citet{Levinson2007RSS} alleviate this problem by creating a map comprising of features that are very likely to be static over time.
+Using 3D LiDAR, they retain only flat surfaces and obtain an infrared reflectivity map of overhead views of the road surface.
+The map is then used to locate a vehicle with a particle filter in real-time. \citet{Levinson2010ICRA} extend this work considering maps as probability distributions over environment properties instead of a fixed representation.
+Specifically, every cell of the probabilistic map is represented as its own Gaussian distribution.
 This allows them to represent the world more accurately and localize with fewer errors.
-In addition, they can use offline SLAM to align multiple passes of the same environment at different time to build an increasingly robust understanding of the world. \ifreview
+In addition, they use offline SLAM to align multiple passes of the same environment at different times to establish an increasingly robust understanding of the world.